matomo-org/developer-documentation/docs/4.x/generated/Piwik/Option.md

 <a name="deleteLike" id="deleteLike"></a>
 ### `deleteLike()`

 Deletes all options that match the supplied pattern.
+Only `%` is supported as part of the pattern.

 #### Signature

 -  It accepts the following parameter(s):
     - `$namePattern` (`string`) &mdash;
-       Pattern of key to match. `'%'` characters should be used as wildcards, and literal `'_'` characters should be escaped.
+       Pattern of key to match. `'%'` characters should be used as wildcard.
+Underscore match is not supported.
     - `$value` (`string`) &mdash;
        If supplied, options will be deleted only if their value matches this value.
 - It does not return anything or a mixed result.